 Engine Safety Cut-Off or "Kill Switch"

-Think of a boat's throttle just like the accelerator pedal in a car.
-Unlike a car, however, once you adjust it to a specific speed it stays there.
-So slowing down requires more than just taking your foot off a pedal, you have to actually grasp the throttle and pull it back.
-This is important to keep in mind, because when you see a large wave or lots of traffic coming, you need to be prepared to move the throttle accordingly.
+Think of a boat's throttle like a car's accelerator pedal.
+However, unlike a car, it stays there once you adjust it to a specific speed.
+Therefore, slowing down requires more than just taking your foot off a pedal; you must grasp the throttle and pull it back.
+This is important to remember because when you see a large wave or lots of incoming traffic, you must be prepared to move the throttle accordingly.

 As we pointed out, using a steering wheel on a boat is very similar to using a steering wheel in an automobile.
 You turn the wheel, and the boat follows—mostly.